EvanHerman/yikes-inc-easy-mailchimp-eu-compliance-extension/README.txt

 == Changelog ==

-= YIKES MailChimp EU Compliance 1.0 =
+= YIKES MailChimp EU Compliance 1.1.1 =
-* Initial Release
+* Fixed i18n errors in prior commit
+* Updated the text domain to yikes-inc-easy-mailchimp-eu-law-compliance-extension
+* Generated new .pot file
+* Renamed main plugin file to yikes-inc-easy-mailchimp-eu-law-compliance-extension.php for consistency with other Yikes MailChimp add-on plugins
+* Refactored the uninstall method so it's using the options array instead of custom DB table
+* Added assets folder and screenshots
+* Incremented version number

 = YIKES MailChimp EU Compliance 1.1 =
 * Changes to keep this add-on in sync with the base Yikes MailChimp plugin
 * Changes to put this plugin on the official WordPress.org plugin repo

+= YIKES MailChimp EU Compliance 1.0 =
+* Initial Release